 [No. 10] Pepper

-I'm ashamed to admit that until now, pepper was just a spice in a bottle, and I didn't recognize it as a plant.
+I'm embarrassed to admit that until now, pepper was just a spice in a bottle, and I didn't recognize it as a plant.
 However, I found pepper trees for sale in a street market in Bangkok.
 When I picked one of the fruits and tried it, it was so intense that I wondered what the hell I had been eating.
 Rather than being pungent, it was fresh, green, and refreshing.
 I had a seedling imported, but I wonder if it will grow well in Japan.

 [No.9] Manuka